-Your personality type definitely influences how you relate to other people, and understanding your type can make a huge difference in your choice of friends and romantic partners, as well as your ability to empathize with the people you care about.
+Your personality type definitely influences how you relate to other people, and understanding your type can make a huge difference in your choice of friends and romantic partners.

 Here’s the Myers Briggs Foundation’s general description of INFJs: